Halloween Online Talks and Seminars, October 2024

 Meeting ID: 951 5587 4645

 Sam will also be taking part in Lunchtime Bites for an AHRC-funded project called Dracula Returns to Derby (led by Prof. Matthew Cheeseman of Derby University).
 It was in Derby that Hamilton Deane’s theatrical version of Dracula was first performed, and indeed Bela Lugosi played the role of the Count on 11 occasions during a theatrical run in the 1950s.
-Sam’s talk ‘Bram Stoker’s Vampire’ will be on the 27th November (details and booking link will follow on the blog shortly).
+Sam’s talk ‘Bram Stoker’s Vampire’ will be on the 27th November at 12.30.
+It is FREE but you need to book via this link.
 Sam has written about the vampire theatre in OGOM’s new book The Legacy of John Polidori: The Romantic Vampire and Its Progeny (MUP, 2024) OUT THIS OCTOBER

 Daisy Butcher is an invited speaker at CNCSI ‘Nature and Horror in the Nineteenth Century’ online workshop on Halloween, Thursday 31st October.